yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 should not be merely for being cool - instead, innovation in whichever form should aim at providing value**.

-With the 5-year pragmatic experience as a data scientist at Microsoft, I have built the confidence to create production-ready data science and machine learning system for almost any given scenarios.
-However, what I am still lack of is the **industry-specific domain knowledge** that can lower the barrier of applying machine learning for real-world business problems.
-Microsoft is a great company for learning and creating new technologies, but it might not be the perfect place for delving into a domain (e.g., retailers work in the retail domain and bankers work in the finance domain).
+However, being an expert in data science and machine learning is not enough to develop valuable products and solutions.
+After 5 years at Microsoft, what I am still lack of is the **industry-specific domain knowledge**.
+Only by applying the technical skills and domain knowledge together can the data science and machine learning system be succesfully built.
+Microsoft is an ideal company for learning and creating new technologies, but it might not be the perfect place for being a domain expert (e.g., retailers work in the retail domain and bankers work in the finance domain).
 Realizing the gap between the pure technology and the real-world application initiated my thought about seeking for a new endeavour outside.

 !["Mini Le" - 2018](https://github.com/yueguoguo/yueguoguo.github.io/raw/master/images/minime.PNG)
 <font size="1">"Mini Le" printed by using a 3D printer at the Garage in Microsoft New England office.
 It was in October of 2018.
 In the same week, the initial prototype of Microsoft Recommenders with a code name of "AirShip" was being developed by a team of data scientists and software engineers from Cambridge, London, and Singapore.</font>

 ## What's next

-As I planned to leave Microsoft I started to think about my next stage of career.
+As I decided to leave Microsoft I started to carefully plan my next stage of career.
 I am very positive about the future of data science and machine learning.
 Apparently, the potential of the technology has not yet been fully exploited.
-This might be due to the lack of complete understanding of cerntain problems as well as the inmaturity of the underlying technology that supports the upper-level algorithmic implementations. **Maybe data scientist are no longer the "sexiest" job (well this depends on how it is defined :)) - instead of merely conceptualization and prototype development, data science and machine learning requires more hands-on dirty work to help tackle the real problems that companies care about**.
+This might be due to the lack of complete understanding of cerntain problems as well as the inmaturity of the underlying technology that supports the upper-level algorithmic implementations. **Maybe data scientist is no longer the "sexiest" job (well this depends on how it is defined :)) - instead of conceptualization and prototype development, data science and machine learning requires more hands-on dirty work to help tackle the real problems that companies care about**.

 The anticipation of an even larger scale of applications of data science,